Experience the finest Steelhead and Salmon fishing Northwestern British Columbia has to offer…

 A World Class Fishing Destination

 Imagine yourself airing out a long cast with your Spey rod on one of the Kalum River’s best runs for trophy steelhead, or skating a dry fly across the tailout of a boulder-studded pool on the Copper River for its aggressive steelhead.
 Or, try tackling the giant chinook of the Skeena River, fish of over 60 lbs that can melt a reel with line spooling runs, or sight fishing for acrobatic Coho as they take your fly in a large swirl.
 All in the shadow of towering, snow capped mountains and untouched coastal rainforests, where bald eagles, grizzly bears and other wildlife still roam free.
-Savour the culinary delights provided by Yellow Cedar Lodge’s red seal chef, Alf Leslie, or share your day’s stories over a glass of scotch with a few friends as you relax in the comfort of the lodge.
+Savour the gourmet, home cooked meals provided by Jezz and Pip Crosby at Pioneer, or share your day’s stories over a glass of scotch with a few friends as you relax in the comfort of the lodge.
 At Nicholas Dean, these experiences are a reality.

 A Diverse Fishery